aio-libs/aiomonitor/README.rst

 Now from separate terminal it is possible to connect to the application::

     $ nc localhost 50101

+To make arrow keys working proplerly you can use `rlwrap` trick:

+    $ rlwrap nc localhost 50101

 or using included python client::

     $ python -m aiomonitor.cli

 Tutorial
 --------